Christian Counseling For Teenagers Near Me & Online | Youth Therapy

 Teenage boy in Christian counseling.

-In-person counseling that utilizes faith-based values can cost in the region of $100-$150 per week, although it depends on the counselor you choose, the type of professional help you seek, and where you live.
+In-person counseling that utilizes faith-based values can cost in the region of $100-$150 per week/session, although it depends on the counselor you choose, the type of professional help you seek, and where you live.

 However, although virtual counseling can be cheaper, it’s important to note that most of the time, it’s not typically covered by your health insurance provider.

-As parents, watching your child struggle through their transition from childhood to adulthood can challenge you and your connection with God.
 During this period, their behavior can change, and this can affect your relationship with your child as well.

 There are a variety of ways to help your teenager or young adult overcome issues related to depression, anxiety, low self-esteem, and stress, including when they are completely overwhelmed.
 Christian counselors are generally trained in a variety of modern therapeutic disciplines, and use these techniques combined with scriptures and spiritual teachings to help teens in counseling.